 Introducing Parque Provincial Aconcagua

-There’s a ranger available at Laguna Los Horcones from 8am to 9pm weekdays, 8am to 8pm Saturday.
-There are also rangers at the junction to Plaza Francia, about 5km north of Los Horcones; at Plaza de Mulas on the main route to the peak; at Refugio Las Leñas, on the Polish Glacier Route up the Río de las Vacas to the east; and at Plaza Argentina, the last major camping area along the Polish Glacier Route.
+During trekking season there are rangers stationed at Laguna Los Horcones; the junction to Plaza Francia, about 5km north of Los Horcones; at Plaza de Mulas on the main route to the peak; at Refugio Las Leñas, on the Polish Glacier Route up the Río de las Vacas to the east; and at Plaza Argentina, the last major camping area along the Polish Glacier Route.

 Only highly experienced climbers should consider climbing Aconcagua without the relative safety of an organized tour.